banesullivan/banesullivan/site/source/index.rst

 My background is primarily in applied earth sciences, earning a B.Sc. in Geophysics and an M.Sc. in Hydrological Science from the Colorado School of Mines.
 Through my graduate research, I explored the intersection of 3D visualization, geoscience, and reproducible workflows.
-My focus has been helping geoscientists visualize their 3D/4D data, communicate their spatial findings, and enable data traceability in their research.
+My focus has been helping geoscientists visualize their 2D/3D/4D data, communicate their spatial findings, and enable data traceability in their research.
-These efforts lead me to create geovisualization and data management software to streamline reproducible computing workflows in the geosciences, particularly the `PyVista project <https://www.pyvista.org>`_.
+These efforts lead me to create various visualization and data management software to streamline reproducible computing workflows in the geosciences.

-I am most proud of my contributions to `PyVista <https://www.pyvista.org>`_, an open-source Python package for 3D visualization and spatial data analysis.
+I am most proud of my contributions to `PyVista <https://docs.pyvista.org>`_, an open-source Python package for 3D visualization and spatial data analysis.
 Beyond PyVista, I am an active contributor to many open-source software, and I am always looking for ways to make an impact in my work.
 I genuinely believe that scientific findings should be reproducible, not only by other researchers but also by stakeholders of the science at hand; I carry this sentiment in my efforts to develop research software.